egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 Derivative the the slope a curve at a given point of the curve or more formally:

->In mathematics, the derivative shows the sensitivity of change of a function's output with respect to the input. (ref: https://en.wikipedia.org/wiki/Derivative)
+>In mathematics, the derivative shows the sensitivity of change of a function's output with respect to the input. ([source](https://en.wikipedia.org/wiki/Derivative))

 If the behaviour of the curve is dependent on more than one variable (multivariable calculus), we can calculate the sensitivity of that curve with respect to only one variable by using partial derivatives.